 Your students will soon be ready for the challenge of writing their own procedural text!

 A super fun way to encourage your students to create their own unique procedural text is to hold a cooking day!

 Using the activity Comprehension – How To Make Pancakes as a prompt, ask your students to think of a simple recipe they could demonstrate in front of the rest of the class.

 Students will be eager to plan their recipe prior to the day using the Procedure Texts Writing Scaffold.
 Ask them to design their good copy as a real-life recipe!

 Project each students’ recipe on the whiteboard as they demonstrate how to follow the recipe in front of the class.

-While this does take some organizing, it’s truly a worthwhile experience – a lesson on procedures your students won’t soon forget!
+While this does take some organising, it’s truly a worthwhile experience – a lesson on procedures your students won’t soon forget!
 Just make sure to check for allergies first before approving any recipes.

 An Extra Challenge – Tangram Treats